melmakes/FLEXI-addendum/hardware/FLEXI-hardware.md

 Another goal of this document is to supplement the original instructions for building FLEXI.
 In building **Violet**, I had a lot of trouble with these instructions, especially since it looks like they tried to fit the entire process on one page, with varying results.
 There are also simply a few typos and mistakes that I'd like to save you some time with.

+## Wiring

+The wiring documentation in the original paper is... lacking.
+I'm not convinced that this isn't a strange choice, but you may have noticed that it calls for a car charger for the Surface Pro, and then that is wired into a barrel plug.